5 6 Divided By 2

 Mathematical Explanation: Why the Reciprocal Works

 The reciprocal method isn't just a trick; it's grounded in solid mathematical principles.
 Division is the inverse operation of multiplication.
-When we divide by a number, we're essentially asking, "What number, when multiplied by the divisor, gives us the original number?"
+When we divide by a number, we're essentially asking, "What number, when multiplied by the divisor, gives us the original number?

-For example, 10 ÷ 2 = 5 because 5 x 2 = 10.
+As an example, 10 ÷ 2 = 5 because 5 x 2 = 10.
 In fraction division, we use the reciprocal because multiplying by the reciprocal effectively undoes the division.
 Consider this:

 (a/b) ÷ (c/d) = (a/b) x (d/c)